34 Pictures to See Which Muscle You’re Stretching

 Targeted Muscles – Forearm Extensor

 Pack your shoulder down and back.
 Rotate this shoulder externally for the best possible position for stretching your forearm muscle.
-When you reach this position, put pressure on the opposite hand for starting the stretch.
+When you reach this position, put pressure on the opposite hand to start the stretch.
 The stretch can be further progressed by touching your fingertips in the shape of a teacup.

 7. Lateral Side Flexion of the Neck